learningmatter-mit/NeuralForceField/scripts/cp3d/README.md

 - `model_params` (dict): A dictionary with all parameters required to create a model.
 Its sub-keys are:
     - `model_type` (str): The kind of model you want to make.
 The currently supported options are `WeightedConformers`, which builds a SchNet model with pooled conformer fingerprints, and `SchNetFeatures`, which builds a ChemProp3D model with pooled conformers.
 If your dataset only contains one conformer per species, then each model will still work!
-    - The keys required for `WeightedConformers` are as follows:
+    - An example of a `WeightedConformers` config file is `schnet_config.json`.
+The keys required for `WeightedConformers` are as follows:
         - `mol_basis` (int): Dimension of the molecular fingerprint
         - `dropout_rate` (float) : Dropout rate applied to the convolutional layers
         - `activation` (str): Name of the activation function to use in the convolutional layers.